emilydang14/tic-tac-toe/README.md

 1. Write `npm start` to run

-2. If it show error: `react-scripts: command not found`
+2. If it shows error: `react-scripts: command not found`
   - Run `npm install` : this to make sure all the dependencies were installed
   - Run `npm start` to start the application